Jake Cousins: Milwaukee Brewers

 On June 21, 2021, Cousins was selected to the 40-man roster and promoted to the major leagues for the first time.
 Cousins had logged a 2.55 ERA in 16 games between Biloxi and Nashville prior to his call-up.
 He made his MLB debut that day, pitching two scoreless innings of relief against the Arizona Diamondbacks.
 In the game, he notched his first career strikeout, punching out Diamondbacks catcher Stephen Vogt, one of 5 K's on the night.
 On July 7, Cousins earned his first career win after pitching a scoreless inning in relief against the New York Mets.
 Cousins did not allow an earned run until his 18th pitching appearance.

 On June 2, 2022, Cousins was placed on the 60-day injured list with an ulnar collateral ligament injury in his right elbow.
 He had turned down Tommy John surgery and received a platelet-rich plasma injection a few weeks earlier.
+He was activated off of the injured list on August 23 and optioned to Triple–A Nashville.

+Cousins was optioned to Triple-A Nashville to begin the 2023 season.
+In 9 games for Milwaukee, he worked to a 4.82 ERA with 7 strikeouts in 9 1/3 innings of work.

+Houston Astros

+On July 31, 2023, Cousins was claimed off waivers by the Houston Astros.
+He struggled to a 9.00 ERA in 8 appearances for the Triple–A Sugar Land Space Cowboys prior to being designated for assignment on August 29.
+Cousins cleared waivers and was sent outright to Sugar Land on September 1.
+He elected free agency following the season on November 6.

+New York Yankees

+On December 5, 2023, Cousins signed a minor league contract with the Chicago White Sox.
+On March 31, 2024, the White Sox traded Cousins to the New York Yankees in exchange for cash considerations.
+The following day, the Yankees selected him to the major league roster.
+On August 13 against the Chicago White Sox, Cousins recorded his first career save in a 4-1 Yankees win.
+In 37 appearances for New York, he compiled a 2-1 record and 2.37 ERA with 53 strikeouts over 38 innings of work.

+On March 27, 2025, Cousins was placed on the 60-day injured list with a right elbow flexor strain.
+On June 16, it was announced that Cousins would undergo Tommy John surgery, ending his season.

 Personal life

 Cousins married his high school sweetheart Kelsey Ridderhoff on December 16, 2017, in Beach Park, Illinois.
-Jake is a cousin of current Minnesota Vikings quarterback Kirk Cousins.
-Jake grew up a fan of the Chicago Cubs and attended high school at Wheaton Academy in West Chicago, Illinois.
+Jake is a cousin of National Football League quarterback Kirk Cousins.
+Jake grew up a fan of the Chicago Cubs.